 Is fear something that holds you back from realising your true potential?
-Could it be that one of your tendencies is swerve away from unlocking your fear, and moving on in your life.
+Could it be that one of your tendencies is swerving away from unlocking your fear, and moving on in your life?

 Way back in the late 1990’s I received a powerful lesson about overcoming fear.
 I was doing some research in Canada about First Nations’ involvement in conservation programs when I met this inspiring Native American leader.
 We got on really well and exchanged our contact details.

 A year later I found myself back in touch with him on a return trip to North America.
 We were to go on a travelling journey together and visit a spiritual school on the way.
 He picked me up at the airport and off we drove to some unknown destination, to stay with his friends and do a workshop about Buddhism – so I thought.

 Driving down the highway to our destination my sense of adventure, and lightheartedness was suddenly interrupted when he put a tape on in his car and said ‘here’s a teaching from the spiritual school we are going to’.
 As I listened to a very strange voice talking about things that seemed unrelated to Buddhism, I lost it and went into a state of fear.
 I felt paralysed, unable to think clearly, and my trust in him had completely vanished.
 My only thought was ‘how could I get away from this ‘NOW’.

 I actually looked at my car door and contemplated opening it and jumping out, before realising that we were driving at 100 kilometers per hour and it was getting dark.
 Instead, I shrank down in the seat and glazed over while my thoughts contemplated abduction and other scary thoughts.

 All of a sudden my fear panic-stricken thoughts flipped from fear to becoming curious about why I had become so paralysed with fear.
 It all happened because I managed to observe my fearful reaction, and then became curious as to why I was so fearful.
 This new state of mind gave me the courage to calm down and reason my circumstances.